-Described as “a performer of exceptional skill and musicality,” Bevil has performed at regional and international conferences of the International Horn Society and maintains an active recital schedule, performing for audiences throughout southern Wisconsin and at universities throughout the country.
-He also performs with the Whitewater Brass, the faculty brass ensemble of the University of Wisconsin-Whitewater.
+Described as “a performer of exceptional skill and musicality”, Bevil has performed at regional and international conferences of the International Horn Society and maintains an active recital schedule, performing for audiences throughout southern Wisconsin and at universities throughout the country.
+Additionally, he performs with the Whitewater Brass, the faculty brass ensemble of the University of Wisconsin-Whitewater.
 As an orchestral player, Bevil has performed with ensembles throughout the country including the Madison Symphony, Dubuque Symphony, Fox Valley Symphony, the Civic Orchestra of Chicago, the Ohio Light Opera, and he currently serves as Principal horn of the La Crosse Symphony.

-Bevil recently completed an album titled “From Screen to Concert Hall” as part of his doctoral research.
+In 2019, Bevil completed an album titled “From Screen to Concert Hall” as part of his doctoral research.
 This first of its kind recording project is a collection of concert works for horn written by prominent film composers.
 The album includes the debut recording of Timeline (1945- ), a trio for horn, viola, and piano by Emmy winning composer Bruce Broughton, as well as seldom recorded works by Nino Rota, Ennio Morricone, and John Williams.
 The CD is available on all major music services.
 Bevil has also had his research published by “ The Horn Call”, the international publication of the International Horn Society.

 Bevil holds a Bachelor of Music degree from Louisiana State University, a Masters degree from Roosevelt University, and a DMA from the University of Wisconsin-Madison.
 His primary teachers are Seth Orgel, Dale Clevenger, and Daniel Grabois.